Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 All payloads are encrypted with `XChaCha20Poly1305`, except for `SMP` step 1 (initiation).

 #### Forward ratchet and Nonces:
-All data is "wrap encrypted" using `xChaCha20Poly1305`
+All data is "wrap encrypted" using `XChaCha20Poly1305`

 Each request starts with a `32-bytes next_strand_key` and a `24-bytes nonce` before the `type` field.

 The key is saved on the receiver's end, to be that sender's next `strand_key`.
 Nonce is also saved as the sender's next `nonce`.

-This is a forward, stateful ratchet for the `xChaCha20Poyl1305`.
-By the rotating the key for every encryption operation, we reduce the "blast radius" in-case a key compormise occurs, then only all data afterwards could be encrypted, until a `PFS` is triggered and new `xChaCha20Poyl1305` strand key is derived from there.
+This is a forward, stateful ratchet for the `XChaCha20Poyl1305`.
+By the rotating the key for every encryption operation, we reduce the "blast radius" in-case a key compormise occurs, then only all data afterwards could be encrypted, until a `PFS` is triggered and new `XChaCha20Poyl1305` strand key is derived from there.

 Hiding the `nonces` prevents metadata leakage, and in our scheme it also prevents replay attacks.
-Additionally, while all public security proofs of `xChaCha20Poly1305` assume nonce is public, encrypting and or hiding the `nonce` might actually "future-proof" `xChaCha20Poly1305` against potentinal future attacks, leaving only open window through pure dumb brute-forcing of the `32 bytes` key space.
+Additionally, while all public security proofs of `XChaCha20Poly1305` assume nonce is public, encrypting and or hiding the `nonce` might actually "future-proof" `XChaCha20Poly1305` against potential future attacks, leaving only open window through pure dumb brute-forcing of the `32 bytes` key space.

 We deliberately avoided using a `KDF`, because this ratchet design is stronger.
 In `KDF` scheme, an attacker only need to brute-force 1 key to break all previous and future keys.
 Additionally, keys derived from a single master key suffer from being not true entropy.

-This ratchet is not the most optiomal ratchet in the world, but it should be fine, as the primary objective of ``xChaCha20Poly1305` encryption in our protocol, is to simply protect metadata.
+This ratchet is not the most optiomal ratchet in the world, but it should be fine, as the primary objective of `XChaCha20Poly1305` encryption in our protocol, is to simply protect metadata.

 Actual "ratchet" and "perfect-forward secrecy" and "post-compromise security" are an inherit part of One-time-pads, which is used to actually encrypt plaintext message contents.